ChloeL6/Creadit-Card-Validator/README.md

 cardValidator();
 Expected Output: 50;

-Test6: Get the sum of inputted numbers
+Test7: If last number of sum is 0
 Code:
 num = "4102080860435620"
 cardValidator();
+Expected Output: "valid";

+Test8: If last number of sum is NOT 0
+Code:
+num: "4102080880435621"
+cardValidator();
-Expected Output: 50;
+Expected Output: -1;
 ```